 Seed Sowing Calendar

-Westport, CT Β· Zone 7aIs this calendar right for your location?
+Is this calendar right for your location?

 This calendar is calibrated for Westport and coastal Fairfield County β not all of USDA Zone 7a.
 That zone covers a wide swath of the country: coastal Connecticut shares it with central Virginia, western North Carolina, Memphis, and pockets of the Pacific Northwest.
 Frost dates vary by weeks across that range.
+If you're in coastal southern Connecticut, the North Shore of Long Island, or lower Westchester County, this calendar should translate well.

 Minimum soil temperatures for direct sowing